 Out for Change Retreat

 Each semester, the Student Life Multicultural Center offers LGBTQ students the opportunity to take part in an OUT for Change Retreat.
 Via either a one-day, or overnight, off-campus experience, students take part in interactive activities and low-ropes initiatives to promote togetherness and a sense of community.
 The retreat focuses on developing collaborative skills, improving communication across difference and creating personal action plans to create positive social change on campus and in our communities.
-For more information, contact Angie Wellman.
+For more information, contact Appy Frykenberg.